oceansize/cv/README.md

 * Interview prospective students (and sometimes coaches)
 * Run workshops for the general public to promote Makers Academy

+_Engineer - July 2014 - Present_
+* Responsible for a major overhaul of our website
+* Pairing with senior engineers
+* Daily stand ups (including feedback slots)
+* Weekly Retros
+* Write tickets for Kanban board (we prefer [Waffle](https://waffle.io/))
+* Point tickets in a weekly kickoff
+* Adding new features to existing internal software tools
+* Designing and building example apps for students

 ###### Feedback from Makers Academy:
 "You singlehandedly coach large cohorts.
 You do a wonderful job of caring for students, making them feel held and able to learn without fear.
 Your help as I've learnt to coach at Makers has made me a much better coach." ~ [Mary Rose  Cook (Coach)](https://maryrosecook.com/)